kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _________________________________________
-/ Your mode of life will be changed for   \
+/ Truth will out this morning.
+(Which may \
-\ the better because of new developments. /
+\ really mess things up.)                 /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______